All Episodes

 All this predictable.

-I'm thinking, you know, I just I don't trust anybody on matters of national security who has sued states trying to protect their borders.
+I'm thinking, you know, I just, I don't trust anybody on matters of national security who has sued states trying to protect their borders.

-I mean, here's we're supposed to trust Obama with our national security.
+I mean, here's, we're supposed to trust Obama with our national security.

 This guy sues Arizona over an immigration law.

-Says our military gonna be fine.
+He says our military is going to be fine.

 We're not to worry.